elastic/kibana/x-pack/plugins/security_solution/cypress/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 ### Assumptions

 - Below scenarios only apply to prebuilt detection rules.
-- Most of our users are on the 7.17.x version, that’s why the 8.x version is specified on scenarios, because this test plan is considering a minimum version of 8.x.
 - Users should be able to install and upgrade prebuilt rules on the `Basic` license and higher.
 - EPR is available for fetching the package unless explicitly indicated otherwise.
 - Only the latest **stable** package is checked for installation/upgrade and pre-release packages are ignored.